acdh-oeaw/dhcr-main/documentation/TECH_DOC.md

 ## Introduction
 The Digital Humanities Course Registry (DHCR) web application exists since 2014 and provides an up-to-date and curated overview of courses in the area of Digital Humanities, in Europe and beyond. <br>
-It is a responsive web application, which can be viewed on laptop, tablet and smartphone.
+It is a responsive web application, which can be used on a wide range of devices, including laptops, tablets and smartphones.

-Courses can be divided in two categories:
+Courses can be divided into two categories:
-- *Activities* (event with start and end date and a location)
+1. *Activities* (events with a start date, end date and a location)
-- *Digital objects* (like training materials available online)
+2. *Digital objects* (like training materials available online)

 The DHCR is there to register and present the *Activities*.<br>
 The *Digital objects* can be registered in DARIAH Campus.

 The curation process includes:
-- Approval of new user accounts
+- Manual approval of new user accounts
-- Approval of new courses
+- Manual approval of new courses
 - Automated hiding of outdated courses, showing only recent updated courses
-- Sending email reminders about outdated courses
+- Automated sending email reminders to update outdated courses

 ## Relevant resources